magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 So far, so good.

-We have now to decide in which namespace to define a new validator verifying the domain of an email passed by the user.
+We have now to decide in which namespace to define a new validator verifying the domain of the email passed by the user.

 ## Reader Conditionals

-As already said, the most obvious choice is to define such a validator in the same namespace where we already defined the `user-credential-errors` validator: the `modern-cljs.login.validators` namespace.
+The most obvious choice is to define such a validator in the same namespace where we already defined the `user-credential-errors`
+validator: the `modern-cljs.login.validators` namespace.

-The problem is that such a validator is definable for the JVM only and the `modern-cljs.logi.validators` namespace is a portable namespace code in the `validators.cljc` file (note the `.cljc` extension).
+The problem is that such new validator is definable for the JVM only and the `modern-cljs.logi.validators` namespace is a portable namespace code living in the `validators.cljc` file (note the `.cljc` extension).

 Fortunatelly, as already said, starting from `1.7.0` release CLJ offers a pretty handy way to conditionally evaluate a form/expression